websocket-rails/websocket-rails/README.md

 [![Build Status](https://secure.travis-ci.org/DanKnox/websocket-rails.png)](https://secure.travis-ci.org/DanKnox/websocket-rails)

+If you haven't done so yet, check out the [Project Page](http://danknox.github.com/websocket-rails/) to get a feel for the project direction.
+Feedback is very much appreciated.
+Post an issue on the issue tracker or [shoot us an email](mailto://support@threedotloft.com) to give us your thoughts.

+## Overview

 Plug and play WebSocket support for ruby on rails.
 Includes event router for mapping javascript events to controller actions.
 There is no need for a separate WebSocket server process.
 Requests to `/websocket` will be passed through to the `ConnectionManager` class which is a simple Rack based WebSocket server developed using the `Faye::WebSocket` library.

 *Important Note*